martb005/Web-starter-kit-v1.0/README.md

 Simple contact form ready to use.
 Replace the receiver email address in sendmail.php to get this working.
 (See index.php for example)

 ## Meta
-/inc/meta.php is used to add content to specific pag (Page title and page description).
+config.php is used to add content to specific pag (Page title and page description).
 ```php
 <title><?=$title?></title>
 <meta name="description" content="<?=$description?>" />